Discordmodsbers/DorkSearcher/README.md

 2. Occasonally get rate limted by google

+3. Some how not reading targets.txt (Newly found so ima patch this right now)

 # Updates added.

 1. Added a working setup file that lets the user run 'dorksearch' from anywhere